Lady wearing yellow dress sitting near lamp drinking coffee.

 Conventional Loan Mortgage Insurance

-If you don’t put at least 20% down for a down payment, you’re required to pay for PMI, which can come in several forms:
+If you put less than 20% toward a down payment, you’ll need to pay for PMI, which can come in several forms:

-• A split premium is an upfront payment as well as a monthly premium and, ideally, a seller will pay the upfront premium.
+- Split premium: Another option is a split premium, which is an upfront payment as well as a monthly premium and, ideally, a seller will pay the upfront premium.

-• Lender-paid PMI is another option, in which the lender includes your mortgage insurance in you monthly principal and interest payment by giving you a slightly higher interest rate.
+- Lender-paid PMI: With lender-paid PMI, the lender includes your mortgage insurance in your monthly principal and interest payment by giving you a slightly higher interest rate.
 This can have advantages for many borrowers, but keep in mind that you can’t cancel lender-paid PMI unless you refinance or sell your home.

 FHA Loan Mortgage Insurance